vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

   [Initiate payment flow: API calls](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#initiate-payment-flow-api-calls).
   When the Vipps user scans the QR containing the deeplink URL (with either the camera app or with Vipps), Vipps will be opened, and the payment request will be displayed.
-  The user then has a few minutes to complete the payment - see [Timeouts](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#timeouts).
+  The user then has a few minutes to complete the payment.
+See:
+  [Timeouts](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#timeouts).
 * A whitelisted QR that contains a URL for the merchant's website.
 See:
   [Can I whitelist my URL for a Vipps QR?](#can-i-whitelist-my-url-for-a-vipps-qr)